 You should never write down a password.
 Instead, try to create passwords that you can remember easily.
-One way to do this is create a password based on a song title, affirmation, or other phrase.
+One way to do this is create a password based on a song title, affirmation, or another phrase.
 For example, the phrase, “This May Be One Way To Remember” could become the password TmB1w2R! or another variation.
 (NOTE: Do not use either of these examples as passwords!)

 Passphrases generally are used for public/private key authentication.
-A public/private key system defines a mathematical relationship between the public key that is known by all, and the private key, that is known only to the user.
+A public/private key system defines a mathematical relationship between the public key that is known by all, and the private key, which is known only to the user.
 Without the passphrase to unlock the private key, the user cannot gain access.

 Passphrases are not the same as passwords.
 A passphrase is similar to a password in use; however, it is relatively long and constructed of multiple words, which provides greater security against dictionary attacks.

 Strong passphrases should follow the general password construction guidelines to include upper and lowercase letters, numbers, and special characters (for example, TheTrafficOnThe101Was*&!$ThisMorning!).